+By small coincidence, his birthday fell between theirs, almost equidistantly.
+Cancer on the cusp of Gemini.
 At sixteen, he was the same age as his parents when they first met, at the local polytechnic, where his mother was training to be a hairdresser and his father studying to be a quantity surveyor.
-After courting for a few years, they married in their early twenties and set up home together.
+After a lengthy courtship, they married in their early twenties.
+His mother bought the engagement ring.
 He was born a year later.
-By small coincidence, his birthday fell between theirs, almost equidistantly.
-Cancer on the cusp of Gemini.
 His brother arrived a couple of years after.
 Between them, their mother had suffered a miscarriage, something that she only spoke of once, almost at a whisper, one Sunday over dinner, after several glasses of wine.
 She had been expecting a girl.

 To his sixteen year old self, forty was a place as alien and unreachable as the cold moons of Neptune.
 At sixteen he had seen himself as an artist-in-becoming; in his twenties he would move to London and make a name for himself; by forty he expected he would have amassed a substantial body of creative work.
 By his late thirties, he had achieved precisely fuck-all.
 Much of his twenties and thirties had been spent in London, in a sequence of inconsequential jobs, in a prolonged state of dissolution, drunk or drugged or both.
 Miraculously during this time he had met someone, married her and had two children.
 With their finances dwindling, due in part to his interminable fecklessness, they sold the house they had bought together and upped sticks to Scotland.
 Once he left London, he wondered what he had been doing there all that time, how little he had to show for it.
 How little he could remember.

 Now, inconceivably, he found himself two years away from his fortieth birthday.
-Already his flesh was exhibiting signs of flaccidity, a bulbousness about his midriff which was reluctant to shift.
+Already his flesh was exhibiting signs of flaccidity, a bulbousness about his midriff which was difficult to shift.
 His face, like his mother’s, was crinkled with crow’s feet, and his forehead lined and creased.
 His hairline, slowly receding since his late teens, now like his father’s threatened to disappear altogether.
+Their resemblance, frequently remarked upon, became inexorable.
 There were sudden, sharp pains in his knees when he moved too quickly; he had to remove his glasses to read at night.

 Forty.
-Toni Morrison’s age when she published her first novel.
-Hemingway’s when he wrote For Whom the Bell Tolls.
-John Lennon’s when Chapman shot him dead, his best work already behind him.
 The old age of youth, according to Victor Hugo.
 The hinge-point, the turning.
-Where time hastens as one’s ability to comprehend it slows.
+Where time hastens, just as one’s ability to comprehend it’s hastening slows.

 His upbringing was partly to blame.
 His parents were part of a large circle of lively, upwardly-mobile, mostly middle class friends, linked together through membership of the local Round Table.
 Moderate affluence seemed to be a precursor to membership, which came to a close at the age of forty, providing a physical and symbolic watershed moment in their social lives.
 Once you were too old for Table, you were past it.
 Over the hill.
 Out to pasture.
 Rotarian status beckoned.
 When his father turned forty he treated himself to a classic Porsche; other friends splashed out motorbikes and took off on touring holidays to the continent.